Metalheads (TV series): Series 1 (2003–2004)

+Production

+The series was announced in September 2002, when German production/distribution company TV-Loonland under its London-based British animation studio Teleimagination ordered a new animated comedy-adventure series for CBBC and German television network ZDF entitled Metalheads, with Chris Chris Hermans serving as the director for the upcoming series alongside Mike Ryan who would serve as writer for the scripts while TV-Loonland would handle distribution worldwide except Germany.

 Awards and recognition

 The series was a nominee in the 2004 British Academy Children's Awards for the Animation category.

 Home media

 A single DVD release of the series containing eight episodes was released in the United Kingdom by Metrodome Distribution in 2004.
 It also contains several bonus features, including two games, a quiz, character profiles, timelines and a Storyboard sequence.